jachin/much-select-elm/README.md

 ## Prior Art, Inspiration, and Goals

-The project draws heavy inspiration from the jquery based [selectize.js](https://selectize.github.io/selectize.js/).
+The project draws heavy inspiration from the jQuery based [selectize.js](https://selectize.github.io/selectize.js/).

-The need for this project is that we want to use selectize.js however we need the over all app to be built in [Elm](https://elm-lang.org/).
-Elm needs to "own" the DOM and selectize is built in a way that's not compatible with that.
+The need for this project came about because we were working on an app that used selectize.js a lot.
+However, we're migrating parts of the app to [Elm](https://elm-lang.org/).
+Elm needs to "own" the DOM and selectize.js is built in a way that's not compatible with that requirement.

-The goal for this project to achieve near feature parity with selectize using web components.
+The goal for this project to achieve near feature parity with selectize.js using web components.
 The API will be different, so it will not be a drop in replacement, but hopefully it will not be too hard to replace one with the other.

 ### Other Similar Projects